 - It inhabits the tropical and temperate waters of all around the oceans of the world.

-- The adult individuals have body size with up to 2.6 meters in length and body weight of 160 kg.
+- Adult individuals have a body size of up to 2.6 meters in length and a bodyweight of 160 kg.

 - Striped dolphins are very social and travel in large groups of 25 to 100.

 - Their estimated population is about 2 million.

 - The striped dolphin is also one of the most extensively studied dolphin species.